confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

     ...
     ```

-1. From your terminal, create a set of users using DataGen (run once to populate TABLE).
+1. From your terminal, create a set of users using ksql-datagen utility (run once to populate TABLE).

     ```
     bin/ksql-datagen  quickstart=clickstream_users format=json topic=clickstream_users maxInterval=10 iterations=20